-• P must prove that the D intended to cause severe emotional distress or acted with reckless disregard as to whether the victim would suffer severe distress.

-Severe Mental Distress

-mild distress will not suffice.
+- P must prove that the D intended to cause severe emotional distress or acted with reckless disregard as to whether the victim would suffer severe distress. - Recklessness will suffice -- this is the only intentional tort without intent absolutely required - Severe Mental Distress - o mild distress will not suffice.